 Previously, dealer plates were issued annual plates that always bore embossed June expirations; the last of these were stamped with June 2006 expiraiton dates.
 Upon expiration of these June 2006 plates, dealer plate registrations were converted to staggered expiration months, with the initial staggered registration period ending between January 2007 and December 2007.
 Dealers were then issued these undated base plates which used stickers to indicate the registration expiration date.

-Until 2006, these were issued annually and had embossed June expirations like the regular Dealer plates, and shared the serial format TP-00000 with regular, non-dealer Transporter plates, presumably with separate numerical ranges.
-In June 2006, these were converted to staggered registrations in a manner similar to the regular Dealer plates described above.
+Until 2006, Dealer Transporter plates were issued annually and had embossed June expirations like the regular Dealer plates, and shared the serial format TP-00000 with regular, non-dealer Transporter plates, I presume with separate numerical ranges.
+In June 2006, Dealer Transporter plates were converted to staggered registrations in a manner similar to the regular Dealer plates described above.

 Vehicle manufacturer plates say Manufacturer at the top, and have serial format MF-0000, with all of the characters full-sized.
 These also were issued annually with an embossed June expiration through June 2006, then converted to staggered registrations.

 I believe manufacturer plates are primarily used by Thomas Built Buses, Inc., which manufactures school bus bodies at a factory in High Point, North Carolina.
-However, I've seen several manufacturer plates in use in the Raleigh area, where I live; in each case these were attached to a new GM full-sized SUV – a Chevy Suburban or Tahoe, or a GMC Yukon.
-Apparently General Motors must maintain an office in Raleigh, but there's no assembly plant here, so I'm mystified why I've only seen one type of GM vehicle using these plates.
+However, I periodically see manufacturer plates in use in the Raleigh area, where I live; in every case these were attached to high-end General Motors vehicles, such as Cadillacs, Corvettes, and jumbo-sized SUVs.
+There's no GM assembly plant in North Carolina; apparently, General Motors must have some kind of office located in Raleigh.

 These non-dealer transporter plates, according to the DMV, are: "Issued to a person engaged in a business requiring the limited operation of motor vehicles to facilitate the manufacture, construction or rebuilding or delivery of new and used truck cabs or bodies between manufacturer & dealer, or the foreclosure or repossession of motor vehicles."
 I believe that this description was not intended to be an all-inclusive list of the types of businesses that can obtain transporter plates.
-It's my understanding that other automotive-related businesses, such as repair shops and vehicle recycling yards, are also issued these same plates.
+One visitor to this site reports that he uses them in his business of transporting vehicles to and from auctions and dealers.
+It's my understanding that other automotive-related businesses, such as repair shops and vehicle recycling yards, may also issued these same plates.

 This is a very obscure plate type issued in very small numbers.
 The plates are blue on white, have the legend Drive Away across the top of the plate, and the serial format is ZA-0000.
 I've seen one of these in use on only on occasion, on I-40 in western North Carolina.
 I really don't understand what they're used for, but I get the impression they're sort of a cross between a temporary plate and a transporter plate.
 If you can shed any additional light on this plate type, I'd love to hear from you.